-Any person who experiences or observes discrimination, harassment or retaliation as prohibited by this policy should report the matter immediately to any of the following: Office of Human Resources, Office of Access & Equity, Office of Community and Ethical Standards, the Title IX Coordinator, the Office of University Compliance or the Ethics/Safety Hotline.
-In addition, employees who experience or observe discrimination, harassment or retaliation as prohibited by this policy are encouraged to report complaints to their supervisors, unless the supervisor is the person who is discriminating, harassing, or retaliating against the employee,in which case the employee should report the matter to the next highest supervisor in the chain of command.
+Any person who experiences or observes discrimination, harassment or retaliation as prohibited by this policy should report the matter immediately to any of the following: Office of Human Resources, Office of Access & Equity, Office of Community and Ethical Standards, the Title IX Coordinator, the Deputy Title IX Coordinator, the Office of University Compliance or the Ethics/Safety Hotline.
+In addition, employees who experience or observe discrimination, harassment or retaliation as prohibited by this policy are encouraged to report complaints to their supervisors, unless the supervisor is the person who is discriminating, harassing, or retaliating against the employee, in which case the employee should report the matter to the next highest supervisor in the chain of command.
 Complaints will normally be investigated by the following offices:

 C. Student complaints regarding discrimination or harassment in their educational environment by an employee will be investigated by the Office of Human Resources.
 The Office of Human Resources has the authority to take remedial action regarding employee conduct that violates this policy.

-D. Complaints of student-workers regarding discrimination, harassment or retaliation inthe workplace will be investigated by the Office of Human Resources.
+E. Complaints of student-workers regarding discrimination, harassment or retaliation in the workplace will be investigated by the Office of Human Resources.
 The Office of Human Resources has the authority to take remedial action regarding employee conduct that violates this policy.

 Clemson University will respond promptly to all complaints of discrimination, harassment or retaliation.
 Any person, regardless of position or title, who is determined to have engaged in discrimination, harassment or retaliation as prohibited by this policy will be subject to prompt and appropriate corrective action, up to and including dismissal or termination from the University, or in the case of visitors, exclusion from University property and/or programs.